pellcorp/creality-wiki/docs/cartographer.md

 Thanks to Richard from https://cartographer3d.com and Zarboz from https://wattskraken.xyz/ for donating Cartographers to the Simple AF project to add support and continue to support the cartographer.

-## Post Installation Changes for rear mounted cartographer

-!!! danger

-    If you are not using a side mount you **must** verify config changes for cartotouch.cfg and cartographer-k1.cfg or cartographer-k1m.cfg before homing your printer, using **Screws Tilt Calculate** or doing a **bed mesh**!

-    Ignoring these instructions can lead to significant damage to your build plate and/or probe.

-See [probe installation](#probe-installation) for more details.

 ## Firmware requirements

 !!! warning